Pilatch/my-resume/Curriculum-Vitae.md

   - Okta
   - Ramda
   - Cypress
+  - Spock
   - Docker
   - AWS S3
   - Casium
 - Operated in a Kanban and "Extreme Ownership" environment
-- Simplified OAuth architecture to enable publishing iOS app
+- Simplified OAuth architecture to enable publishing an iOS app
+- Advised developers on how to write more understandable code
 - Performed patent research:
   - Prior art discovery
-  - Proof-of-concept experimentation
+  - Proof-of-concept experimentation in Elm

 ### Penn Mutual, Horsham PA